undergrad-partner-school

 Wallace Community College prides itself on its strong partnerships with local industries, employers, and community organizations.
 The college collaborates closely with these entities to develop programs and training initiatives that align with the needs of the regional workforce.
 This ensures that students receive relevant and practical education that prepares them for successful careers in various fields.
 Additionally, the college offers a range of student support services, including academic advising, career counseling, tutoring, and extracurricular activities, to help students thrive both inside and outside the classroom.

 Located in Dothan, AL and set in a rural environment, Wallace Community College is a public two-year college with graduate programs.
-Its campus spans 258 acres.
-This school uses a semester-based calendar.
+This institution follows a semester-based calendar.
 The freshman retention rate at Wallace Community College is 66%.

 Quick Facts